-Manitou Islands is located near Maple City, MI.
+Manitou Islands is located near Maple City, Michigan.
 The trail is rated as moderate and primarily used for hiking and sea kayaking.

 This was my first time out on North Manitou.
 We had a 9 day trip planned that went till Memorial day.
 This was just after the horribly long winter of 2013 so the ferries didn't start running until a week before we went due to ice on the lake.
 I took my a friend of mine as well as my father-in-law with me to start the trip.
 Both are classic over packers but we also were establishing a base camp for a 10 day trip that would eventually be taking care of a dozen people by the end of the trip.
 Needless to say, we got a few chuckles lugging our gear off the ferry from the people leaving the island.

 After hearing a little lecture from the rangers we carried out gear about a mile to the established camp sites and setup camp.
 At this point, there were 7 people on this island, 3 from my group, 2 solo hikers, and 2 rangers.
 It was deathly quiet and beautiful.
 The rangers would swing by the campsites about twice a day to check the one outhouse and probably boredom.
 They were a lot of fun and incredibility laid back.
 One day, when the weather was really bad, they offered the garage were they lecture out of so that we didn't have to stay couped up in a tent all day.
 During my stay, I bushwhacked out to one lake and completed 3 loops of the interior trail.
 I also was able to capture plenty of beautiful photos.

 In May, the trilliums are in bloom, the poison ivy hasn't come out yet and garter snakes aren't moving.
 We had almost no mosquitoes.
 It really was the perfect time to go.

 By the 6th day, we started to get more people to the island as well as our party.
 This was the first time my niece went camping with no electricity which was a goal of my wife and I. All in all, a wonderful trip that I can't wait to do again!